code-kern-ai/bricks/extractors/python_functions/synonym_extraction/README.md

-Extracts synonyms of a specified word using Wordnet.
+This module extracts synonyms of a specified word using `Wordnet`.
+It takes a target word as the input and the input text.
+Then, it matches the target word with each of the words in the text string and based on wordnet, extracts the synonym of the target word from the input text.